ETS-Android1/Parstagram/README.md

 ## Notes

-A challenge I encountered while creating this applicationw was when I was changing activites and adding click listeners to my buttons.
+A challenge I encountered while creating this application was when I was changing activites and adding click listeners to my buttons.
 It turns out that I needed to also add these new activities into my AndroidManifest.xml!
 The changes worked eventually.

 ## Open-source libraries used